Kamieniu/angular-style-guide/README.md

 ```

 - <a name="files-structure-and-name-conventions--containers"></a><a name="1.2"></a>[1.2](#files-structure-and-name-conventions--containers) **Containers**:
   Containers are wrappers for components.
-They provice all API connections, pass data, etc.
+They provide all API connections, pass data, etc.

   Examples: